AI + Health Tech

 1. Care Coordination Arrangements to Improve Quality, Health Outcomes, and Efficiency

-This is the most flexible of the three VBE safe harbors, as it does not require any participant to assume financial risk.
-Use this safe harbor to unlock the ability to share free or discounted in-kind items or services between participants.
+This is the most flexible of the three VBE safe harbors, as it does not require the VBE or any participant to assume financial risk from a payor.
+This safe harbor allows digital health companies, providers, and others to share patients AND resources with one another in care coordination models.

 When to use it

-- Arrangements that do not involve downside financial risk
+• Arrangements that do not involve risk-based payor contracts

 Key Requirements

-- Contributions must be directly connected to the value-based purpose
+• Contributions must be directly connected to one or more value-based purpose of the VBE

-- Must include monitoring, documentation, and accountability mechanisms
+• Must include outcomes and compliance monitoring, documentation, and accountability mechanisms

 Common Pitfalls